Sweet shortbreads and cookies tied up in stacks with yellow and red bows

 Which schools participate in this practice?

 Several prestigious colleges, including Ivy League schools like Harvard University and Dartmouth College, have reported sending likely letters in past years, many of them for top athletes.
 However, those who excel in certain disciplines for which a college actively recruits can potentially be awarded the letters as well.
 A complete list of colleges that offer these letters does not currently exist, and compiling one would be difficult, as data is often sparse or unreliable.
 If you’re wondering whether a particular institution offers likely letters, a Google search may suffice.
-However, Trustin cautions against regarding these letters too seriously or being disappointed if “the letter” doesn’t arrive.
+However, Trustin cautions against taking these letters too seriously or being disappointed if it doesn’t arrive.

 “Don't worry about it.
 I am very against the concept of worrying,” he said.
 “Worrying will not change anything…only action will.
-And when the application is submitted, and there is nothing more to be done, the best possible thing to do is to continue to uphold your academic performance and to enjoy this fleeting and bright thing we call life.
+When the application is submitted, and there is nothing more to be done, the best possible thing to do is to continue to uphold your academic performance and to enjoy this fleeting and bright thing we call life.
 “Apply to scholarships, apply for summer programs, but don't worry about not receiving a likely letter.
 The likely letter I received was STEM-specific, so if a student didn't indicate a STEM major on their application, I doubt they were even considered.
 “But,” he reiterated, “if you did apply as a STEM major and didn't receive [a likely letter], don't fret.”
 Until admission decisions are released later in the spring, the vast majority of applicants to this type of college won’t know if they’ve been accepted—and that’s okay!

 Like what you’re reading?